a-fotherby/Omphalos/README.md

 # Parallel (local)
 python -m rhea.main config.yaml local --min3p

+# ... and with a record of the parameter values each run used
+python -m rhea.main config.yaml local --min3p --compile-inputs
 ```

 MIN3P input files are positional (block-structured `.dat`, not key-value), so a